total-typescript/total-typescript-book/book-content/chapters/05-unions-literals-and-narrowing.md

 ### Union Types

-A union type is TypeScript's way of saying that a value can be "either this type or that type".
+A union type is TypeScript's way of saying that a value can be "either this type or that type" (or both).

 This situation comes up in JavaScript all the time.
 Imagine you have a value that is a `string` on Tuesdays, but `null` the rest of the time: